Help Center/ Log Tank Service/ FAQs/ Consultation/ What Are the Advantages of LTS Compared with Self-built ELK Stack?

 ☆☆☆☆☆

-LTS: Supports function triggers.
-You can write custom scripts in the function service to handle logs flexibly.
+LTS: provides function triggers.
+You can write custom scripts in FunctionGraph to process logs flexibly.

 Scenario 1:

-Based on the official recommendation of Elasticsearch, the total storage space for raw logs, backup data, and index data is about 2.2 times the size of raw logs in the one primary and one standby mode.
-Plus, the ES cluster has uneven write and the disk is not fully utilized.
-So, to store 3000 GB of raw logs, you need disks with at least 3000 GB x 2.2 (storage expansion) x 2 (50% disk redundancy) = 13200 GB.
+Elasticsearch recommends that the total storage space for raw logs, backup data, and index data in dual storage mode be about 2.2 times the size of raw logs.
+Considering the Elasticsearch cluster's uneven write distribution and partial disk utilization, storing 3,000 GB of raw logs needs at least 13,200 GB of disk space, calculated as 3,000 GB x 2.2 (storage expansion) x 2 (allowing for 50% disk redundancy).

-ES needs at least three ECSs (16 vCPUs, 64 GB memory, and 5 TB) as a typical configuration.
-Two Kafka replicas can store logs of the past 12 hours.
+Typically at least three ECSs (16 vCPUs, 64 GB memory, and 5 TB capacity) and two Kafka replicas are required for Elasticsearch to store logs of the past 12 hours.

 Category